Overview of Reflection and Generics

 For example code demonstrating the methods discussed here, see How to: Examine and Instantiate Generic Types with Reflection.

 The following discussion assumes familiarity with the terminology of generics, such as the difference between type parameters and arguments and open or closed constructed types.
-For more information, see Generics Overview.
+For more information, see Overview of Generics in the .NET Framework.

 Is This a Generic Type or Method Definition?

-Use the IsGenericTypeDefinition property to determine whether a Type object represents a generic type definition, and use the IsGenericMethodDefinition property to determine whether a MethodInfo represents a generic method definition.
+Use the IsGenericTypeDefinition property to determine whether a Type object represents a generic type definition, and use the IsGenericMethodDefinition method to determine whether a MethodInfo represents a generic method definition.

 Generic type and method definitions are the templates from which instantiable types are created.
 Generic types in the .NET Framework class library, such as Dictionary<TKey, TValue>, are generic type definitions.